 The Rimba Raya Biodiversity Project (Rimba Raya), located in Borneo, Indonesia, is one of the world’s largest REDD+ (Reducing Emissions from Deforestation and forest Degradation) projects.
-Rimba Raya protects and preserves tropical lowland peat swamp forests, an endangered ecosystem, and is the native home to the Bornean Orangutan (Pongo pygmaeus), a beloved and critically endangered species, as well as other endangered and threaten species.
-The project, encompassing ~64,000 hectares, prevents this valuable ecosystem from being converted into palm oil plantations, and also protects the adjacent world-renowned Tanjung Puting National Park by creating a physical buffer zone on its eastern border.
+Rimba Raya protects and preserves tropical lowland peat swamp forests, an endangered ecosystem, and is the native home to the Bornean Orangutan (Pongo pygmaeus), a beloved and critically endangered species, as well as other endangered and threatened species.
+The project prevents this valuable ecosystem from being converted into palm oil plantations, and also protects the adjacent world-renowned Tanjung Puting National Park by creating a physical buffer zone on its eastern border.
+Rimba Raya generates carbon credits from approximately 47,000 ha, with the balance of the project area being buffer areas surrounding the carbon accounting area.
 This conservation of Rimba Raya is expected to reduce and avoid emissions of 130 million tonnes of carbon dioxide equivalent (CO2e) during the 30-year life of the carbon offset project.

 Rimba Raya was developed by Infinite-EARTH Limited and started producing carbon credits in 2009, and since then has made a name for itself as one of the world’s premier carbon credit projects.
 It was the first validated REDD+ project under the Verified Carbon Standard (VCS) and the first project to receive the “triple-gold” validation under the Climate, Community and Biodiversity Standard (CCB).
 In addition, Rimba Raya is the world’s first REDD+ project to be validated and verified under the Sustainable Development Verified Impact Standard for its contributions to all 17 United Nations’ Sustainable Development Goals.
 These SDG contributions solidify the fact that Rimba Raya not only reduces and avoids GHG emissions but also provides direct and quantifiable benefits to its local communities and environment.